 The questions caught me off guard.
 He asked me if I was whole.
 How I knew.
 When I got there.
 What it felt like.
 Who decides I’m there.

-My brain jumped to answer to the last question.
+My brain leapt to the answer to the last question.
 Because it’s easiest to process what’s closest.

-As I’m sure you can imagine, I’ve been thinking about wholeness since the questions were tossed at me by someone feeling broken beyond repair.
+As you can imagine, I’ve been thinking quite a bit about wholeness since the questions were tossed at me by someone feeling broken beyond repair.

 I’ve been there.

 But I’m not there any more.